Our Projects

 Building the Centre's Sense of Community

-Our Kitchen Project is well under way thanks to £9773 of funding from The National Lottery.
-The refurbished kitchen will include a separate utility area.
+Our Kitchen Project has been funded by The National Lottery.
+The refurbished kitchen includes a separate utility area.

-The Kitchen Project forms part of our commitment to refurbish The Centre and Site and we have been busy over the past 18 months to ensure our ongoing sustainability.
+The Kitchen Project forms part of our ongoing commitment to refurbish The Centre and Site to ensure our ongoing sustainability.
 We appreciate that The Old School continues to have an emotional attachment for many and we are dedicated to ensuring it remains a thriving part of the community through the facilities we offer as well as through our History Archive, The Playground Years.

-Improvements have been made possible through Cornwall Council COVID Grants, Community Chest and National Lottery Players.
+Other improvements to the Centre and site have been made possible through Cornwall Council COVID Grants, Community Chest, Illogan Parish Council Grants and National Lottery Players.

 The Old School Centre celebrates after receiving £9773 in National Lottery funding